Language

 Fix: Refresh the page.
 If the QA PDF is still missing after a few minutes, contact hello@snapintel.io.

-Fix: Make sure the TM in Smartcat has the same language pair as your translation project.
-If the import still fails, contact Smartcat support with the error message.
+Fix: Make sure the target TM has the same language pair as your translation project and map the source/target columns correctly.
+If a specific CAT tool still rejects the file, review that tool's TM import requirements or contact its support team with the error message.

 FAQ